mcnusair/weather-pipeline/README.md

 # Weather Pipeline

-A Python data pipeline that fetches live weather data for multiple cities, transforms it, stores it as Parquet files, and runs SQL analytics on it using DuckDB.
+A Python data pipeline that fetches live weather data for multiple cities every single day at 8:00 am, transforms it, stores it as Parquet files, and runs SQL analytics on it using DuckDB.
 Structured logging, exception handling, environment-based config, and a full test suite.

 ---